yutatokoi/portfolio/src/content/post/rust-vim-arch-btw.md

 Maybe I'll go back to daily-driving macOS.

 But dang it, I'm going to be sipping that soy latte with more skills and knowledge than the other JR Devs.
+And when I'm 60 with a white beard, I'll be yelling at the young JRs that they've never programmed the real way.
+Or maybe Rust will have been adopted by the industry and it won't be much of a flex, and maybe the year of the Linux desktop will have finally come.
+Or maybe AI will have made computing by humans obsolete and there won't be any young JRs to flex on.

 ---